uphold/enterprise-widget-sdk/README.md

 ## About The Project

-A set of SDKs for easy integration with Enterprise Widgets.
+A collection of SDKs for seamless integration with Enterprise Widgets.
+The SDKs are designed to be used in partner applications to provide a seamless experience for the end-user.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started

-Please make sure your machine is using the correct versions Node.js and NPM before installing the project, otherwise you may run into installation issues.
+Please ensure your machine is using the correct versions of Node.js and NPM before installing the project; otherwise, you may encounter installation issues.
 Check the `package.json` file for the required Node version.

 ### Project Structure

 The project is organized as follows:

-- [`packages`](./packages/): Contain shared packages by all projects.
+- [`packages/payment-widget-web-sdk`](./packages/payment-widget-web-sdk): The implementation of the Payment Widget SDK for the web.
-- [`projects/payment-widget`](./projects/payment-widget-js-sdk/): The implementation of the `payment-widget-js-sdk` project.
+- [`projects/widget-test-app`](./projects/widget-test-app/): A test application for all widget SDKs.

 ### Installation